Londrina Airport: History

 The airport was commissioned in 1936, though the runway was unpaved until 1956.
 In 1958 a new terminal, a project by Remo Veronesi, was opened, and in 2000 it was extensively renovated and enlarged.

-Previously operated by Infraero, on April 7, 2021 CCR won a 30-year concession to operate the airport.
+Previously operated by Infraero, on April 7, 2021, CCR won a 30-year concession to operate the airport.
+On April 26, 2025 CCR was rebranded as Motiva.

+On November 18, 2025 the entire airports portfolio of Motiva was sold to the Mexican airport operator ASUR.
+Motiva will cease to operate airports.
+The transaction was completed on August 31, 2026.